Eph-Around/epharound.com/README.md

 ### I'm Eph!

-There are ~many~ probably other Ephs, but I'm the only Eph that is me
+There are ~many~ probably other Ephs, but I'm the only Eph that is me (I'm definitely [not Steve](https://youtu.be/5vtZcojS9KA), despite my given middle name)

 As you might have guessed, I was not born Eph Baum

 Instead, I was given a name I was told not to use.
 Directed, instead, to use my middle name.
-This was fine as my first name was easy to make fun of and even though I generally didn't use it, if a bully found it out, it would be used against me.
-My middle name was not great, and it used a less common, less popular, spelling that resulted in more teasing ultimately.
-Finally there's my given last name, which I actually don't hate, it's just long as heck.
+This was fine enough as my given first name easily conformed to joke.
+Even though I generally didn't use that name, if a bully found it out, it would invariably be used against me.
+My middle name was not great either as it used a less common, less popular, spelling of a very common name ultimately leading to additional teasing.
+Finally there's my given last name, which I actually don't hate, it's just one of those long German last names being 10 letters long.

 #### F19baum, F21baum with spaces